-As the main safety net for homeowners when it comes to building in New South Wales, we take service levels and how any issues are dealt with very seriously.
-Our relationship with builders is also critical and we expect that service is provided by Corporate Scorecard, the Eligibility Risk Manager, and Gallagher Bassett, the Claims Manager, appropriately and in a timely fashion.
+As a licensed insurer under the Home Building Act 1989 providing a vital safety net for homeowners undertaking building projects in New South Wales, we take service levels and how any issues are dealt with very seriously.
+Our relationship with builders is also critical.

-It’s important that you detail your complaint – preferably in writing – to the Eligibility Risk Manager or Claims Manager as soon as possible.
+It’s important that you detail your complaint – preferably in writing – to the appropriate scheme agent as soon as possible.

-The Eligibility Risk Manager and Claims Manager has very strict guidelines for how complaints and disputes are handled, although the process is slightly different depending on whether you are a homeowner (claims dispute) or a builder (eligibility dispute).
+The scheme agents have very strict guidelines for how complaints and disputes are handled, although the process is slightly different depending on whether you are a homeowner (claims dispute) or a builder (eligibility dispute).

-Generally speaking, once you’ve made a complaint to the Eligibility Risk Manager or Claims Manager, they will consider it within their internal dispute resolution process and notify you of the outcome.
+Once you’ve made a complaint to the scheme agent, they will consider it within their internal dispute resolution process and notify you of the outcome.

 How long should you expect to wait?

-While response times from the Eligibility Risk Manager or Claims Manager will be dictated by their own internal processes, at a minimum we expect:
+While response times from the scheme agents will be dictated by their own internal processes, at a minimum we expect:

 - Acknowledgement of complaint: three business days for written complaints and immediately for direct telephone complaints

 - Results of initial investigation: within 15 business days from the day the complaint was made